thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 sudo LD_PRELOAD=evil.so nano
 ```

+For more information about that technique refer to [T1574.006 - Hijack Execution Flow: LD_PRELOAD](https://attack.mitre.org/techniques/T1574/006/)

 ###### *If you don't know, now you know: [Sudoers](https://help.ubuntu.com/community/Sudoers)*

 The /etc/sudoers file controls who can run what commands as what users on what machines and can also control special things such as whether you need a password for particular commands.